Kafka Event Stream Modeling

-The consideration of these attributes, while not exhaustive, will provide a strong basis for the design of your topic’s partition structure.
+The consideration of these attributes, while not exhaustive, provides a strong basis for the design of your topic’s partition structure.

 Modeling to support your product logic

-If strict ordering of your events is not paramount, but you require extremely high parallelism for throughput, it may make sense to go with a partition count high enough to work with a scaled out consumer group, but low enough to not impose undue burden on the cluster.
+If strict ordering of your events isn’t paramount, but you require extremely high parallelism for throughput, it makes sense to go with a partition count high enough to work with a scaled out consumer group, but low enough to not impose undue burden on the cluster.

-If strict ordering is important in your product’s logic, it is important to be clear about the domain under which that ordering matters.
+If strict ordering is important in your product’s logic, it’s important to be clear about the domain under which that ordering matters.
 For instance, is ordering required globally, across all changes to all state?
 Or is ordering only required for changes related to a given user or account?
 Over what time period does ordering matter?
-It is often reasonable to build a compound key based off the attributes that matter for ordering, and to consistently hash messages to partitions based on those keys.
+It’s often reasonable to build a compound key based off the attributes that matter for ordering, and to consistently hash messages to partitions based on those keys.
 For instance, partitioning by the combination of

-session_id would provide for strict ordering of events related to a given user’s session, but would not maintain ordering across sessions or users.
+session_id would provide for strict ordering of events related to a given user’s session, but wouldn’t maintain ordering across sessions or users.

-The following are excellent resources from the broader Kafka community, that might be useful in optimizing the way that your partitions are modeled for your application’s need.
+The following are excellent resources from the broader Kafka community that can be useful in optimizing the way that your partitions are modeled for your application’s need.